nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 </aside>
 ```

-The layouts are written in an HTML-based [template language](template-syntax.html) and the template variables have access to the [project data](project-structure.html#data).
+The layouts are written in a HTML-based [template language](template-syntax.html) and the template variables have access to the [project data](project-structure.html#data).

 The modules can be stored in any file with a `.html` suffix such as `layout.html` and the file can contain multiple layout components.